Rate of convergence of the Nanbu particle system for hard potentials: Introduction and main results

 \vip We are able to prove and quantify the chaotic property for Nanbu's particle system.
 Unfortunately, our study does really not seem to work for Kac's particle system.
 From the physical point of view, Nanbu's system is less pertinent.
 However, we believe that the behaviors of the two systems are very similar, so that our results should also hold true for Kac's particle system.
 From the numerical point of view, both systems are expected to approximate the solution to \eqref{be} with an error of the same order, so that the system under study is as interesting as Kac's system.

-\vip We will also study a cutoff version of Nanbu's system.
-This is motivated by two reasons.
+\vip We will also study a cutoff version of Nanbu's system, where we remove collisions generating small deviations.
+For technical reasons, we will not use the standard cutoff procedure where $B(z,\theta)$ is replaced by $B_K(z,\theta)=B(z,\theta)\indiq_{\{\theta >1/K\}}$ for some large $K>0$.
+We will rather use some cutoff of the form $B_K(z,\theta)=B(z,\theta)\indiq_{\{\theta >\varphi(K,z)\}}$, where the positive function $\varphi$ is chosen in such a way that $\int_{\Sp^2} B_K(z,\theta)d\sigma$ does not depend on $z$.
+This will simplify the argument at several places.
+This cutoff procedure is motivated by two reasons.
 From a numerical point of view, the particle system with generator $\cL_N$ cannot be directly simulated, because each particle collides with infinitely many others on each time interval (except for hard spheres).
 Thus we have to introduce a cutoff.
 From a technical point of view, we are not able to prove directly our estimates for the particle system without cutoff: we have to study first the particle system with cutoff and then to pass to the limit.